Notes / Build logs

 Canvas rendering

-Pointer events are converted into canvas coordinates and committed through Canvas 2D.
-Shape previews and resize work stay temporary until the pointer action ends.
+Pointer events become canvas coordinates.
+Shape previews and resize work stay temporary until commit.

 Undo/redo